Patrick3131/Tentacles/README.md

 In a case where no attributes need to be reported, ``EmptyAttributes`` must be used.
 ## Domain driven analytics

-When developing an app it is important to understand its domain.
+When developing an app, it is important to understand its domain.
 Yes, we want to track if a user logs in or clicks on a specific button, but what we are particular interested is how are users interacting with ``DomainActivity``s. ``DomainActivity``s are the core functionalities that should bring the most value to your users and are specific to your app and its domain.

 Tentacles offers a way to connect events that are related to the same ``DomainActivity``.
 A session (identified by UUID) is a period devoted to a particular ``DomainActivity``.
 The UUID identifying the session is automatically added and managed.
 This brings the advantage of further possibilities to analyse the data, as connections between the events can be derived.
-For example as Tentacles tracks every status change of a ``DomainActivity`` with a timestamp it is easily possible to calculate the duration between when the ``DomainActivity`` started and completed.
+For example, as Tentacles tracks every status change of a ``DomainActivity`` with a timestamp it is easily possible to calculate the duration between when the ``DomainActivity`` started and completed.

 Let's use Youtube as an example, one of their ``DomainActivity``s a user can do on their platform is watching videos.
 The user experience of watching a video usually involves these steps:
 ```mermaid